ohslyfox/PacBioSeeder/README.md

 runtype:

 * "execute" - simply execute the scheme and output the result
-* "compare" - execute the scheme and compare true solution
+* "compare" - execute the scheme and compare results to true solution

 scheme: